CLS-Genetics/CLS-Genetics.github.io/docs/intro.md

 To access genetic data combined with survey data, please see <a href="https://cls.ucl.ac.uk/data-access-training/data-access/">link</a> (i.e., complete the application form which is then reviewed approximately monthly in data access committee meetings; the same process applies to internal and external applicants).

+A list of approved applications is held here: <a href="https://cls.ucl.ac.uk/wp-content/uploads/2017/02/dac_projects_register.pdf">link</a>

 ## Contribute to GWAS or other consortia

 We are happy to contribute to GWAS or other consortia, please [contact us](mailto:g.shireby@ucl.ac.uk).